zwj1archer/CPB-SBI/README.md

 The files includ two parts: 1) CPB; 2) Background Initialization.
 For CPB, please check the link: https://github.com/zwj1archer/CPB.git

-For Backgroud Initialization by CPB+superpixel:
+For Backgroud Initialization by CPB:

 The code was realized by Dr.ZHOU Wen-jun(zhouwenjun@swpu.edu.cn) in Image Processing and Parallel Computing Laboratory, School of Computer Science, Southwest Petroleum University, China.